AnilShebin/librepods/README.md

 The hearing aid feature can now also be used.
 Currently it can only be used to adjust the settings, not actually take a hearing test because it requires much more precision.
 It is much better to use an already available audiogram result.

+>[!NOTE]
+> To enable these features, enable App Settings -> `act as Apple Device`.
+> This only works if you use the Xposed method or patch the library yourself.
+The root module method does not support this feature currently.

 #### Installation Methods